kershner/screenBloom/readme.md

 You'll get the best results on a PC with a stable, wired connection.
 Router configurations and firewalls can also play a role, but I don't have much data about that to say definitively.

-### Number of displays

-The more connected displays, the more pixel data ScreenBloom has to parse, adding to the overall processing time.
-Often this slight increase (milliseconds) isn't a huge deal, but to get the absolute best performance from ScreenBloom you will want to consider disabling displays that aren't currently in use.
-Windows 10 makes this a very simple process (right click desktop -> Display Settings).
-I've found a great program that allows you to set profiles, very handy: [Monitor Profile Switcher](https://sourceforge.net/projects/monitorswitcher/)

 ### Number of lights

 Each light that ScreenBloom addresses during its update loop adds another 2-4 commands that must be processed by the Hue bridge before continuing on to the next set of commands (i.e. the next light).